danielsavila/danielsavila/README.md

-## Hi 👋 ##
+## **Hi 👋**

 Hello!
-I'm Daniel, I am an aspiring Data Scientist with a background in Economics and Economic Policy from the University of Chicago.
-I have experience with...
+I'm Daniel.
+I am a Data Scientist with a background in Economics and Economic Policy from the University of Chicago, and I have experience with...

--
+- **Languages:** Python, R, SQL
+- **Libraries:** pandas, numpy, matplotlib, seaborn, BeautifulSoup, sci-kit learn, Pytorch
+- **Technical Skills:** Applied Micro-Economic Analysis, Machine Learning, Policy Analysis

 <!--
 **danielsavila/danielsavila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.